zenml-io/zenml/docs/book/getting-started/zenml-pro/README.md

 ![Walkthrough of ZenML Model Control Plane](../../.gitbook/assets/mcp_walkthrough.gif)

-The [pro version of ZenML](https://zenml.io/pro) comes with a number of features that expand the functionality of the Open Source product.
+The [Pro version of ZenML](https://zenml.io/pro) comes with a number of features that expand the functionality of the Open Source product.
 ZenML Pro adds a managed control plane with benefits like:

 - **A managed production-grade ZenML deployment**: With ZenML Pro you can deploy multiple ZenML servers called [tenants](./tenants).